aflin/rampart/docs/source/rampart-main.rst

 ECMAScript 2015+ and Babel.js
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Acknowledgement
+Babel Acknowledgement
-"""""""""""""""
+"""""""""""""""""""""

-Rampart experimentally uses the `Babel.js <https://babeljs.io/>`_.
-Babel.js
+Rampart experimentally uses `Babel.js <https://babeljs.io/>`_ to support a
+greater breath of javascript syntax and functionality.
+Babel.js is a
-is a toolchain that is used by rampart to convert ECMAScript 2015+ (and
+toolchain that converts ECMAScript 2015+ (and optionally TypeScript) code
-optionally TypeScript) code into a version of JavaScript compatible with
+into a version of JavaScript compatible with Duktape.
+The authors of
-Duktape.
-The authors of Rampart are extremely grateful to the
+Rampart are extremely grateful to the
 `Babel development team <https://babeljs.io/team>`_.

-License
+Babel License
-"""""""
+"""""""""""""

 Babel.js is
 `MIT licensed <https://github.com/babel/babel/blob/main/LICENSE>`_.